Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 Consequently, nodes implement an algorithm that helps them pick which nodes they need to know about and which nodes they don’t.
-The Network Map of each node consists of two parts with different goals and properties.
+Each node keeps its own Network Map that consists of two parts with different goals and properties.
 The Neighborhood Map aims to maintain a comprehensive list of the closest nodes.
 The World Map aims to provide a rough coverage of the rest of the world outside the neighborhood.
-To prevent too much data and limit node density, the World Map picks only a single node from each area.
+To prevent too much data and limit node density, the World Map picks only a single node from each area, expecting that the picked node knows its neighbourhood well thus we can ask it for further area details whenever necessary.
 Covered areas are defined with circular “bubbles” drawn around single nodes that must not overlap.
 The World Map uses a changing bubble size to have a denser local and sparser remote node density.
 So the greater the area, the bigger bubbles are, i.e. less nodes are included.
 Area bubbles are defined autonomously and are specific to the Network Map of each node.
 There is no node count limit for the World Map, the increasing size of bubbles serves as a limit for node counts.
-For the Neighborhood Map the bubbles may overlap, so nodes have a maximal count of neighboring nodes.
+On the Neighborhood Map the bubbles may overlap, so it has a maximal count of neighboring nodes.

 # Project architecture